Self-guided Sightseeing Tour #1 in Tashkent, Uzbekistan

 Show sight on map

-The RSD-1 (DA) is a 1000 hp diesel locomotive produced by the American Locomotive Company (ALCO) from 1942 to 1946.
+The RSD-1 (DA) is a diesel locomotive of the 3o-3o type with a capacity of 1000 hp, produced by the American Locomotive Company (ALCO) from 1942 to 1946.
 The RSD-1 was developed at the request of the U.S. Transportation Corps and is structurally a six-axle version of the RS-1 diesel locomotive.
-Initially, they were built for Iran, later a significant batch of these diesel locomotives arrived in the Soviet Union, where they were assigned the designation DA.
-In 1947, the USSR began the production of diesel locomotives of the TE1 series, which were a copy of the DA diesel locomotives.
-A smaller number of RSD-1 diesel locomotives were operated on the railroads of North America.
+Initially, they were built for Iran, later a significant batch of these diesel locomotives entered the Soviet Union, where they were assigned the designation DA.
+In 1947, the USSR began the production of diesel locomotives of the TE1, TEM2, TGM3 series, which were a copy of the DA diesel locomotives.
+In smaller numbers, RSD-1 diesel locomotives were operated on the railways of North America.

 Wikipedia: Да (тепловоз) (RU)